shahdyassin/Memory_Card_Game/README.md

-->Memory Game
+*Memory Matching Game

-Memory Game written in x86 assembly language.
+This project is a simple Memory Matching Game implemented in x86 Assembly language using the TASM assembler.

-->Description :-

-Welcome to Memory Card Game!

-This is a memory game in which you guess two cards.
+The game challenges the player to match pairs of cards by remembering their positions.

+The project highlights the fundamental use of Assembly language for implementing logical operations and interacting with the user via a text-based interface.

+*How the Game Works :-

+- The board consists of 8 cards, represented as asterisks (*) initially.

+- The player is prompted to reveal two positions (1-8) on each turn.

-If the faces of the stars match, you win the pair
+- If the cards at the selected positions match, they remain revealed.

-and they remain face up.
-Don't waste a turn!

-->Installation :-

-TODO: TASM
+- The game continues until all pairs of cards are matched.

+- Once all pairs are found, the program displays a congratulatory message.

+This project demonstrates the fundamentals of Assembly programming and showcases how a logical problem can be tackled at the low-level with careful memory and register management.

-* Thanks For Playing , Hope You Enjoy It ! :)
+Thanks For Playing , Hope You Enjoy It ! :)